 Keeping active

-Hello, we are Lynne and Jeni, specialist pancreatic cancer nurses.
+Hello, it’s Lynne and Jeni, specialist pancreatic cancer nurses on the Support Line.

-This is a guest blog from Dr Dominic O’Connor who is a research fellow at Queen’s University in Belfast.
+This is a guest blog from Dr Dominic O’Connor who is an Assistant Professor at the University of Nottingham.
 Dominic is a cancer exercise specialist.
-He provides information on the benefits of exercise and some useful resources that can help.
+He gives information on the benefits of exercise and some useful resources that can help.

 Exercise and pancreatic cancer